Aks-l/PROG2006-Portfolio/lab14/README.md

 - A file is created every new game
 - File gets updated every move

+#### Game review
+- Enter q instead of a valid move to enter interactive mode.
+- In interactive mode, use p or n for previous and next move.
+- Enter q again to return to the game.

 ## Everey REPL loop:
 #### Print the board